 Terminology Description/definition Basel Convention Basel Convention on the Control of Transboundary Movements of Hazardous Wastes and Their Disposal, adopted on March 22, 1989 and entered into force in 1992.
 Component Element with electrical or electronic functionality designed to be connected together with other components, including by soldering to a printed circuit board, to create an electric or electronic circuit with a particular function (for example, as an amplifier, radio receiver, monitor, hard-drive, motherboard or battery).
 Direct reuse The using again of fully functional equipment that is not waste, for the same purpose for which it was conceived, without the necessity of repair or refurbishment.
 Disposal Any operation specified in Annex IV to the Basel Convention (Article 2, paragraph 4, of the Convention).
 Environmentally sound management Taking all practicable steps to ensure that hazardous wastes or other wastes are managed in a manner that will protect human health and the environment against the adverse effects that may result from such wastes (Article 2, paragraph 8, of the Convention).
 Equipment Electrical and electronic equipment that is dependent on electric currents or electromagnetic fields in order to work properly, including components that can be removed from equipment and can be tested for functionality and either be subsequently directly reused or reused after repair or refurbishment.
+Equipment for professional use Equipment that is designed to be used solely by professional users.
+Equipment that can be used either by private household or by professional users is not equipment for professional use.
 Key function The essential function of a unit of equipment that will satisfactorily enable the equipment to be used as originally intended.
 Failure analysis Test performed by the original manufacturer or a party on his/her behalf, collecting and analyzing data to determine the cause of a failure.
 Root cause analysis (RCA) is a particular kind of failure analysis.
 Fully functional Equipment is fully functional if it has been tested and demonstrated to be capable of performing the key functions that it was designed to perform.
 Other wastes Wastes listed in Annex II to the Convention.
 Non-waste A substance or object that does not meet the definition of "waste".
-Person who arranges the transport The natural or legal person that assumes the responsibility to ensure that the conditions to be met when equipment should normally not be considered waste mentioned in paragraph 31 are met.
-Recycling Relevant operations specified in Annex IV, part B, to the Basel Convention.
-Recovery Relevant operations specified in Annex IV, part B, to the Basel Convention.
+Person who arranges the transport The natural or legal person that, if required, submits the customs declaration and is, if required, located in the country of export, and that assumes the responsibility to ensure that the conditions to be met when equipment should normally not be considered waste mentioned in paragraph 32 are met.
+Recycling Relevant operations specified in Annex IVB to the Basel Convention.
+Recovery Commonly used to refer to operations specified in Annex IVB to the Basel Convention.
 Refurbishment Modification of used equipment to increase or restore its performance and/or functionality or to meet applicable technical standards or regulatory requirements, with the result of making it a fully functional product to be used for a purpose that is at least the one for which it was originally intended, including through such activities as cleaning and data sanitization.
-Repair Fixing a specified fault in used equipment that is a waste or a product and/or replacing defective components of equipment in order to make the equipment a fully functional product to be used for its originally intended purpose.
-Reuse The using again of fully functional equipment that is not waste for the same purpose for which it was conceived, possibly after repair or refurbishment.